HOME

 When was Sauna first introduced?

 Development of Sauna began in July 1987.
 The first release was sold to Motorola in October 1989.
-Sauna has been in commercial release for 20 years.
+Sauna has been in commercial release for over 25 years.
 There are very few thermal software packages that have this record of longevity.

 Was the Sauna program originally developed at the University Of Michigan?